 Customer Surveys: often what most people think of first when it comes time to collect feedback.
-Customer surveys include customer satisfaction surveys, NPS and long form questionnaires.
+Customer surveys include customer satisfaction surveys, NPS, and long-form questionnaires.

 Customer Conversations: whether you’re talking to customers on the phone, over email, or through chat, the transcripts hold valuable information.
-Analyzing this text and voice data can provide insight into what your customers are talking about, as well as sentiment.
+Analyzing this text and voice data can provide insight into what your customers are talking about, as well as the sentiment.

-Focus Groups: for when you want to get deep into conversations with your customers, focus groups are an excellent way to ask deeper questions.
+Focus Groups: when you want to get deep into conversations with your customers, focus groups are an excellent way to ask deeper questions.
 You also have more control over which customers are invited to respond, so you can be very specific.